Are VA Loans Available for Boats and RVs?Updated: February 21, 2023

 VA Loan Overview

-The VA loan offers eligible veterans and service members an outstanding mortgage option.
-Administered by the Department of Veterans Affairs, this loan program has the following terms:
+The VA loan offers eligible veterans and service members a competitive mortgage option with the following terms:

 - No down payment required